Home 5 ABOUT 5 Governance 5 ACFID Board

 Not pictured: Lyn Morgain, Sureka Goringe, Thenu Herath, Ben Thurley, Graham Strong.

 ACFID Council delegates the management and conduct of the financial and general affairs of ACFID, other than matters reserved for Council in its Constitution, to its Board which is elected by ACFID members.
-The 12 member ACFID Board comprises a President, a Vice President (Finance), two Vice Presidents and eight ordinary members.
+The 12 member ACFID Board comprises a President, three Vice Presidents and eight ordinary members.
 Board members serve three-year terms and are eligible for a consecutive reappointment.
 They are further eligible for reappointment after this, if they have a term gap.
 The President may only serve a maximum of two consecutive three-year terms.

 The roles and responsibilities of the ACFID Board are described in Section 8 of the ACFID Constitution and in the ACFID Governance Charter